Airport transit visas

 Visa applications submitted by nationals of certain States require consultation with the central authorities that could affect the duration of the visa procedure.

-Return of passport and other documentation: The Consular Office or Visa Application Centre will inform the applicant regarding the procedure for the return of the passport and any other original documentation.
+Return of passport and other documentation: The Consular Office Centre will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

-Permission granted by the visa: A visa does not automatically entitle someone to enter the Schengen area.
-The traveller must meet all legal entry requirements of that country.
+Permission granted by the visa: The visa does not automatically entitle someone to enter the Schengen area; rather, it only permits the holder to transit through the international area of airports in the Schengen area

 Visa refusal: Visa refusals will always be notified in writing, setting forth the grounds on which the decision adopted was based.